Professor, Co-chair, and Director of the Center for the Study of Jewish-Christian-Muslim Relations

 Religious & Theological Studies

-A contributing editor for the New Catholic Encyclopedia (Second Edition), Joe has also authored scholarly articles in the areas of pastoral psychology, liturgical-ritual studies, and Augustinian Studies.
+A contributing editor for the New Catholic Encyclopedia (Second Edition), Kelley has also authored scholarly articles in the areas of pastoral psychology, liturgical-ritual studies and Augustinian studies.
 He serves as a board member of the Augustinian Heritage Institute in Villanova, Pennsylvania.

 D.Min., Clinical Pastoral Psychology, Andover Newton Theological School

 M.A., Theology (Liturgical Studies), Catholic University of America